Palm Beach Gardens Library

 Professors may place items (articles, notes, books, etc.) on Reserve, but space is limited.
 Reserve items are shelved by professor's name at the Circulation Desk and may be used according to his or her specifications.

 Tables and group study rooms are located throughout the library's first and second floors.
+To reserve a group study room, call (561) 207-5800.

 Wireless Network Access